vickyyy-t/207-course-notes/00-introduction-to-git.md

 - a way for us to control the versions of our code.
 - tracking the changes that we've made, and control our revisions.

-everyone works on their own independent version and the version control system lets you merge your changes in as needed, keeping track of revisions as they're made.

 ## 0.2.
 How version control works
 In version control systems, there is a **master** repository: a copy of the latest versions of all files.
 People **clone** the repository to get their own local copy, which they work on independently.

 As people make changes and reach a state that they want reflected in the master repository, they **push** their changes in.
 Similarly, anyone who wants the latest version of the repository will **pull** the changes.

-There are many other features of version control, but the above is the general concept and the simplest explanation for how we use version control systems.

 ## 0.3.
 Git
 In git, the master repository is also known as the **origin**.

-Thus the general workflow for making changes is as follows:
 - `git status`: Lets us see what files have changed in our local copy
 - `git clone <url>`: Get a local copy of the repository
-- `git add <files>`: Lets us add ("stage") files that we want to modify in the origin.
+- `git add <files>`: Lets us add ("stage") files that we want to modify in the origin
-- `git commit -m "<message>"`: Saves our changes to the local repository, labelling the added changes with a message to describe our changes.
+- `git commit -m "<message>"`: Saves our changes to the local repository, labelling the added changes with a message to describe our changes
 - `git push`: Pushes changes to the origin repository
 - `git pull`: Copy over any changes into your local repository